-If you’re a lover of dramatic alpine scenery, you really need to make the trip out to the Tateyama Kurobe Alpine Route, a path traversing the Northern Japan Alps.
-The whole route is an impressive 90 kilometers, stretching from Tateyama Station in Toyama Prefecture to Shinano-Omachi Station in neighboring Nagano Prefecture, climbing to an elevation of 3,015 meters as it crosses the peak of Mt Tateyama.
+If you’re a lover of dramatic alpine scenery, you really need to make the trip out to the Tateyama Kurobe Alpine Route, a path traversing the Northern Japan Alps in central Japan.
+The whole route is an impressive 90 kilometers, stretching from Tateyama Station in Toyama Prefecture to Shinano-Omachi station in neighboring Nagano Prefecture, climbing to an elevation of 3,015 meters as it crosses the peak of Mount Tateyama.

 At Daikanbo there are a few stalls selling souvenirs and snacks like onigiri (rice balls) and soft-serve ice cream to enjoy whilst taking in the view of the surrounding mountain peaks from the observation deck.
 From here, visitors need to hop on the Tateyama Ropeway to continue on the route to Kurobedaira.
-The 1.7 kilometer-long ropeway connects Daikanbo, on Mt Tateyama, to Kurobedaira on the neighboring mountain.
+The 1.7 kilometer-long ropeway connects Daikanbo on Mount Tateyama to Kurobedaira on the neighboring mountain.
 With no supporting towers in between, this is Japan’s longest one-span ropeway.

-The Tateyama Ropeway has panoramic views of the surrounding alpine scenery: tundra and snow-covered peaks in the spring, alpine flowers and teeming foliage in late summer, and colorful leaves in the fall, making the visit worth it just for this.
+The Tateyama Ropeway has panoramic views of the surrounding alpine scenery—tundra and snow-covered peaks in the spring, alpine flowers and teeming foliage in late summer, and colorful leaves in the fall.
+The trip is worth it just for this portion of the route.

-A 5-minute cable car’s ride away from Kurobedaira soars the 186m high Kurobe Dam, the tallest in Japan to which visitors can come in extremely close proximity to.
-Explore the spectacular structure from viewing platforms carved out on top and on the sides of this monster which discharges up to 15 tons of water per second from the Kurobe lake.
+A five-minute cable car’s ride away from Kurobedaira soars the 186m high Kurobe Dam, the tallest in Japan to which visitors can come in extremely close proximity to.
+Explore the spectacular structure from viewing platforms carved out on the top and sides of this monster which discharges up to 15 tons of water per second from the Kurobe lake!

 Apart from observing the dam from above, sightseeing cruises are offered on the lake in front from June to November, making it the highest altitude boat ride in the country.
 The dam is walkable and has a few shops selling hot food and souvenirs.